Introduction to Climate Modeling

 Emission Scenarios (Using Computers to Model Alternatives

-Many citizens are unaware of a related activity done by scientists who used
+Many citizens are unaware of a related activity done by scientists who coupled

-computer-based climate models coupled with computer-based economic models to project
+computer-based climate models to computer-based economic models to project

 humanity's possible actions 100 years into the future.